Derik23/Derik-Felix/README.md

 # Derik-Felix
 Hello, there!

-My name is Derik, and i'm a front-end developer from Belo Horizonte, Minas Gerais.
-I love technology, and i'm always in search of new challenges and trying to
+My name is Derik, and i'm a web developer student from Belo Horizonte, Minas Gerais.
+I love technology, and i'm always in search of new challenges.

 # Tech Stack